Seagate/cortx-motr/doc/HLD-Data-Integrity.md

 ### II.4 COB-EMAP Details
 - When COB is created a default entry for the object extent is created

-  - Dummy hole (value 0) extent with a span of 0 to ∞
+  - Fake extent with a span of 0 to ∞

-- If an entry at start gets added then it cuts into this Dummy hole and creates two segment
+- If an entry at start gets added then it cuts into this Fake extent and creates two segment

-  - New Entry
+  - New Entry.

-  - Dummy hole gets right shifted.
+  - Fake extent gets right shifted.

 ![image](./Images/DI10.png)
 Using above concepts the three EMAP extent gets added to EMAP metadata btree.